HydroModPy/HydroModPy/docs/source/user_guide/workflows/calibration-recipes.rst

 A file cannot both name a protocol and declare its own ``[[calibration.phases]]`` or ``[[calibration.objective_blocks]]``: that is two answers to one question, and it is refused rather than silently resolved.
 Drop the protocol to write the stages by hand, or drop the stages to let the protocol write them.
+The long form, and the deviation it buys that a name cannot express, are in :doc:`stream-network-calibration`;
+``examples/projects/04_streamflow_intermittence_in_transient/run_calibration_by_hand.toml``
+ships it against the same catchment as the protocol next door.

 Every option under ``[calibration.protocol]`` has a default that reproduces the published method, so the shortest form of this recipe is one line: